mafzaldev/bytewise-fellowship-flutter/Week-02(REST API and State Management)/index.md

 ---

-### POST request handling in Flutter
+### Fake Authentication App

-I learnt how to handle POST requests in Flutter, like creating a form to perform a fake signup and login functionality using POST request with JSON data
+I learnt how to handle POST requests in Flutter, like creating an app, where user can use text field to enter username and password to perform a fake signup and login activity using POST request with JSON data

 ---